 In May 2014, we were awarded a grant from the Bill & Melinda Gates Foundation for the development of a vaccine for rotaviruses, as amended in November 2020, for up to \$2.8 million in funding.
-As of June 30, 2022, we have received \$3.0 million in funding under the agreement.
+As of March 31, 2023, we have received \$3.0 million in funding under the agreement.
 In March 2015, the Bill & Melinda Gates Foundation made an equity investment of \$40 million to support continued development of our RNA technology platform and the construction of an industrial-scale cGMP production facility.
 We entered into a Global Access Commitments Agreement with the Bill & Melinda Gates Foundation in February 2015 pursuant to which we are required to take certain actions to support the Bill & Melinda Gates Foundation mission.
 In connection with the investment by the Bill & Melinda Gates Foundation, we are required to conduct development activities for up to three concurrent projects to be proposed by the Bill & Melinda Gates Foundation.
 The costs of such projects will be allocated on a project-by-project basis in proportion to the allocation of the expected benefits.

 In November 2016, in connection with the Global Access Commitments Agreement, we were awarded a grant for up to \$0.9 million in funding from the Bill & Melinda Gates Foundation for the development of a vaccine for picornaviruses.
-As of June 30, 2022, we have received \$0.7 million in funding under the picornaviruses grant agreement.
+As of March 31, 2023, we have received \$0.7 million in funding under the picornaviruses grant agreement.
+The term of the picornavirus grant expired in June 2022; however, our global access commitments survive.
 In November 2017, we were awarded two additional grants each for up to \$1.9 million and \$1.5 million in funding from the Bill & Melinda Gates Foundation for the development of a universal influenza and a malaria vaccine, respectively.
 By an amendment entered into November 2020, our grant for the development of a malaria vaccine was increased by an additional \$0.8 million.
-As of June 30, 2022, we have received \$1.9 million and \$2.2 million, respectively, in funding under each grant agreement.
+As of March 31, 2023, we have received \$1.9 million and \$2.2 million, respectively, in funding under each grant agreement.
+The malaria grant agreement expired in December 2022 and the universal influenza grant agreement expired in March 2022.
+We and the Bill & Melinda Gates Foundation are currently assessing options to continue the influenza grant agreement.